emmsiri/emmsiri/README.md

-- 👋 Hi, I’m @emmsiri
+- 👋 Hi, I’m emmsiri
-- 👀 I’m interested in coding
+- 👀 I’m well trained programmer and software architect who interested in changing ideas to systems.
-- 🌱 I’m currently learning communication engineering
 - 💞️ I’m looking to collaborate on technology
 - 📫 How to reach me